-Welcome To iFightBack (by Self-Defense Software)
+Welcome To iFightBack ® (by Self-Defense Software)

-The First Interactive Firearms
+The Only Affordable Interactive Firearms

-Training Simulator for Home Use.
+Training Simulator for Home

 Interactive firearms training simulators have been used for years to train military and police because it offers a realistic but safe way to practice responding to dangerous situations.
 US House Resolution 487 officially recognized Modeling and Simulation (M&S) as a National Critical Technology.
 Simulators have also recently become popular at commercial gun ranges.
-Now for the first time, with iFightBack, you can use interactive video technology to practice personal and home defense in your own home without the $50 or more per hour cost at gun ranges.
+Now for the first time, with iFightBack, you can use interactive video technology to practice personal and home defense in your own home or classroom without the $50 or more per hour cost at gun ranges.
 Now you can practice as long as you want, whenever you want, rain or shine.

 iFightBack scenarios can be recorded in real time so they can be played back shot by shot to better analyze your performance and shot placement.
 A statistical report can also be generated at the end of each run giving you such statistics of how many shots you fired, how many missed vs. how many were fatal, how many shots were fired at you, were any Good Guys hit, etc.